codefresh-io/cap-docs.codefresh.io/_docs/pipelines/workflows.md

   max-width="50%"
   %}

-  The links to the logs are In the Errors tab,  are links to the logs.
+ The Errors tab has links to the logs.

  {% include image.html
   lightbox="true"